iWriteGigs

 B Price rises and quantity is unclear

-C Price rises and quantity rises
+C Price falls and quantity is unclear

 D None of the above